adamwestman/debeat/README.md

 * stop_mixed.script
 * stop_queue.script

-For all scripts the property queue_name will be compared with triggered events and if a match is found they will be react.
+For all scripts the property *Event Name* will be compared with triggered events and if a match is found they will be react.

 ![alt text](https://github.com/adamwestman/debeat/blob/master/queue_event.png "Queue event")